Entropy production for partially observed harmonic systems: Calculation of moment generating function: Model 2

 Therefore, we get

 In the above equation, the angular brackets represent the average over the joint Gaussian distribution of thermal and external noises $\zeta_n$.
-For $n\geq$1, the average is done independently on each term using the following distribution
+For terms $n\geq 1$, the average is done independently on each term using the distribution \eref{prob-n-1}.
+Similarly, for $n=0$, the average is computed with respect to the distribution \eref{prob-n-2}.